Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: A direct solver for the Hodge-Laplace problem

 We now use the results from the previous section to create a practical method that solves \eqref{eq: HL problem}.
-In particular, \Cref{thm: decomposition} allows us to decompose the test and trial functions in \eqref{eq: HL problem} in components from the spaces $\Pb \Lambda^\bullet$.
-This effectively splits the Hodge-Laplace problem into four smaller problems, that can be solved sequentially:
+In particular, \Cref{thm: decomposition} allows us to decompose the test and trial functions in \eqref{eq: HL problem} in components from the subspaces $\Vb^\bullet$, $d^\bullet \Vb^\bullet$, and $\Ph^\bullet$.
+This effectively splits the Hodge-Laplace problem into a sequence of seven symmetric positive definite problems:

-We emphasize that each of the sub-problems is well-posed by \Cref{lem: wellposed dd}.
-In turn, \eqref{eqs: four probs} is a direct solver for \eqref{eq: HL problem} and confirms existence of a solution, as shown in the following lemma.
+We emphasize that each of the subproblems is well-posed by \Cref{lem: wellposed dd} or Lax-Milgram.
+In turn, \eqref{eqs: seven probs} is a direct solver for \eqref{eq: HL problem}.
+It confirms existence of a solution, as shown in the following lemma.